dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/index.md

 In the first few versions, EF Core identified what portions of a query could be translated to SQL, and executed the rest of the query on the client.
 This type of client-side execution is desirable in some situations, but in many other cases it can result in inefficient queries.

-For example, if EF Core 2.2 couldn't translate a predicate in a `Where()` call, it executed a SQL statement without a filter, read all all the rows from the database, and then filtered them in-memory:
+For example, if EF Core 2.2 couldn't translate a predicate in a `Where()` call, it executed a SQL statement without a filter, read all the rows from the database, and then filtered them in-memory:

 ``` csharp
 var specialCustomers =